TQA-Bench: Evaluating LLMs for Multi-Table Question Answering: Results and Analysis

-\textbf{Domain-Specific Table LLMs}.
-We find a surprising fact that \textit{ LLM specialized fine-tuned for relational tasks, such as \textsc{TableLlama} and \textsc{TableGPT2}, did not perform as well as anticipated.} \textsc{TableLlama}, in particular, failed to follow the required answer format entirely. \textsc{TableGPT2}, while capable of adhering to the format more consistently, delivered only average performance.
-We suspect that the specialization of these models may inadvertently narrow their focus and make them less adaptable to variations in question types or formats that were not adequately represented in their continuous pre-training data.
-Furthermore, despite being tailored for table-based tasks, these LLMs may not optimally balance between relational data generation and the flexibility required for general QA tasks.
-This suggests a potential misalignment between model training objectives and evaluation criteria introduced in our benchmarks.
+\textbf{Domain-Specific Tabular LLMs.} Surprising, we find a fact that \textit{ LLMs that are specialized and fine-tuned for relational tasks, such as \textsc{TableLlama} and \textsc{TableGPT2}, did not perform as well as anticipated.} \textsc{TableLlama}, in particular, failed to follow the required answer format {consistently} entirely. \textsc{TableGPT2}, while capable of adhering to the format more consistently, delivered only {moderate} average performance.
+We suspect that the specialization of these models may inadvertently narrow their focus and make them less adaptable to the variations in question types or formats that were not adequately represented in their continuous pre-training corpus.
+Furthermore, despite being tailored for table-based tasks, these LLMs may not optimally balance between relational data generation accuracy and the flexibility required for general QA tasks.
+This suggests a potential systematic misalignment between training objectives and the evaluation criteria introduced in our benchmarks.